glenegbert/code_test/README.md

 In a separate file, create a Ruby class.
 The class should have 2 methods, one that accepts a string as a param, and returns a hash.

-The method will return each unique letter the string contains in order from most frequent to least frequent.
+The method will return each unique letter (case-insensitive) the string contains in order from most frequent to least frequent.

 eg. if the input string is 'foo bar baz', the return should be {a=>2, b=>2, o=>2, f=>1, r=>1, z=>1}